algolia/docsearch/docs/src/faq.md

 Yes, but we do not recommend it.

 Code samples are a great way for humans to understand how a specific pattern / method should be used.
-Unfortunately, it often requires boilerplate code, repeated into several examples, which will only add noise to the results.
+It often requires boilerplate code though, repeated across examples, which will add noise to the results.

 What we recommend instead is to exclude the code blocks from the indexing (by using the `selectors_exclude` option in your config), and instead structure your